Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

 - All clinic hours must be completed on campus in the Massage Therapy Clinic.

-- Students are to provide all necessary equipment, including but not limited to, the massage table, linens, pillows, bolsters, oils/creams/lotions, and towels during each clinic session.
+- Students are to provide all necessary equipment, including but not limited to, the massage table, linens, pillows, bolsters, oils/creams/lotions, and towels during each clinic session, when directed by the instructor.

-- Students are monitored by a licensed massage therapist at all times during clinic hours.
+- Students are monitored by a licensed Massage and Bodywork Therapist at all times during clinic hours.

 - Students are expected to adhere to all College and State codes of conduct.